 The description of the Carolina Group 2002 Stock Option Plan below is not complete and is qualified in its entirety by reference to the Carolina Group 2002 Stock Option Plan.
-For information about how to obtain this document, see "Where You Can Find More Information" on page 110.
+For information about how to obtain this document, see "Where You Can Find More Information" on page 111.
 We urge you to read the Carolina Group 2002 Stock Option Plan in its entirety.

 Our shareholders approved the Carolina Group 2002 Stock Option Plan on January 4, 2002.
 Those persons who are responsible for or contribute to the management, growth or profitability of Lorillard and any company attributed to the Carolina Group in the future may receive grants under the Carolina Group 2002 Stock Option Plan.
 Optionees will be selected from time to time from a pool of all officers, employees, non-employee directors and consultants of Lorillard and any company attributed to the Carolina Group in the future.
 The aggregate number of shares of Carolina Group stock for which options may be granted under the Carolina Group 2002 Stock Option Plan is 1,500,000; and the maximum number of shares of Carolina Group stock with respect to which options may be granted to any individual in any calendar year is 200,000.
-We expect to issue options with respect to shares of Carolina Group stock at an exercise price equal to the public offering price.
+We have granted to 49 officers, employees and non-employee directors of Lorillard options with respect to an aggregate of 208,000 shares of Carolina Group stock at an exercise price equal to the public offering price.